Last Updated on 09/27/2021 by FilipiKnow

 But you can be more proactive when it comes to connecting with brands for a partnership.
 Find out which brands in your niche have an influencer partnership program.
 For example, if you’re into fashion, you can join influencer programs of retail clothing brands like ZALORA.

-You may also sign up for influencer marketing platforms such as Influencers.ph that connect brands with suitable social media content creators.
+You may also sign up for influencer marketing platforms such as Influencers.ph that connects brands with suitable social media content creators.

 Some influencers even do their own outreach to different companies, usually through email, to inquire if they’re open to a brand collaboration.
 You may do so, but make sure to introduce yourself properly and make an irresistible pitch on how you can help them with brand promotion.